Fun

 ELECTRIC SHUFFLE

-10 Cabot Square, London, UK
+10 Cabot Square, London

 If you’re in the mood for some friendly competition, then move on over to Electric Shuffle.
 They’ve levelled up traditional table shuffleboard with interactive screens and vision technology, so you focus on the game and not on the scoring.
 To keep you fuelled between rounds, Electric Shuffle serves up pizzas, craft beer and cocktails perfect for enjoying with your team.